lizchang617/slate/source/includes/_publish.md

 ```

 Done!
-Your changes should now be live on http://lizchang617.github.io/slate, and the main branch should be updated with your edited markdown.
+Your changes should now be live on http://yourusername.github.io/slate, and the main branch should be updated with your edited markdown.
 Note that if this is your first time publishing Slate, it can sometimes take ten minutes or so before your content is available online.

 ## Troubleshooting

 ### Common Errors

-If you see this error, you probably have a syntax error within your markdown files that need to be corrected.
+If you see this error, you probably have a syntax error within your markdown files that needs to be corrected.

 ``` shell
 There were errors during this build, re-run with `middleman build --verbose` to see the full exception.
 ```

-You can refer to these pages for examples:
+You can refer to these pages for help on Markdown documentation:

 1. [Markdown syntax used in Slate](https://github.com/lord/slate/wiki/Markdown-Syntax)
 2. https://daringfireball.net/projects/markdown/